seedhartha/reone/README.md

 In contrast, this is what reone offers:

-- KotOR and TSL only, unlike xoreos, which aims to reimplement all of Aurora Engine games - codebase is lighter and development is more focused.
+- KotOR and TSL only, unlike xoreos, which aims to reimplement all of Aurora engine games - codebase is lighter and development is more focused.
 - Written in C++ - industry standard language, faster than the JavaScript implementation.
 - Custom game engine based on SDL 2 and OpenGL 3.3 - does not depend on Unity, which is a proprietary software with a learning curve of itself.